 <item>

-<guid isPermaLink="true">https://community.hellotriad.com/industry-news-5sxwwalp/post/25-of-gen-z-women-think-they-must-choose-between-love-and-career-it-s-YHwX7xLBgJLg8AV</guid>
+<guid isPermaLink="true">https://community.hellotriad.com/law-ethics-uz4exw1d/post/three-conditions-for-informed-consent-phlHxE5fENaxunV</guid>

 </item>